 Overview of recent private antitrust litigation activity

 In the infancy of the Anti-Monopoly Law (AML) of 2008, commentators believed that public enforcement by the competition authority would be the main driver of China's antitrust enforcement, while private antitrust litigation would play a less prominent role.
-However, with the growing awareness of private litigation among market participants and the institutional reform of the Chinese judiciary, which built up competence and capability, the volume and significance of private antitrust litigation have grown steadily in recent years.
+However, the volume and significance of private antitrust litigation have grown steadily in recent years, thanks to the growing awareness of private litigation among market participants and the institutional reform that has continued to strengthen the competence and capability of the Chinese judiciary.

 While it remains challenging for plaintiffs in private litigation to prevail on their cases due, primarily, to the complexity and high evidentiary burden, the past few years have started to see plaintiff victories.
-On 28 April 2020, a court in Nanjing awarded Yangtze River Pharmaceutical Group 68.8 million yuan for successfully establishing that three suppliers of an active pharmaceutical ingredient for its antihistamine tablet had abused their market dominance.7 This case is significant in that it not only represents one of the rare private antitrust cases in China in which the plaintiff prevailed, but it also involved the highest damages the court has ever awarded to a plaintiff, and is thereby expected to boost the confidence of other companies contemplating lodging lawsuits.
+On 28 April 2020, a court in Nanjing awarded Yangtze River Pharmaceutical Group 68.8 million yuan for successfully establishing that a supplier of an active pharmaceutical ingredient (which Yangtze River Pharmaceutical Group purchased to manufacture antihistamine tablets) had abused its market dominance.9 This case not only represents one of the rare private antitrust cases in China in which the plaintiff prevailed, but also involved the highest damages a court has ever awarded to a plaintiff, and is thereby expected to boost the confidence of other companies contemplating lodging lawsuits.

 General introduction to the legislative framework for private antitrust enforcement

-The legislative framework and key rules (both substantive and procedural) for private antitrust litigation in China are as follows.
+The legislative framework and key substantive and procedural rules for private antitrust litigation in China are as follows.

-- specialised IP courts: in 2014, the Chinese National People's Congress resolved to set up specialised IP courts in Beijing, Shanghai and Guangzhou.
-The SPC further authorised these three IP courts as having exclusive jurisdiction over antitrust cases in Beijing, Shanghai municipalities and Guangdong Province (excluding Shenzhen), respectively; and
+- in three key areas: in 2014, the Chinese National People's Congress resolved to set up specialised IP courts in Beijing, Shanghai and Guangzhou.
+The SPC further authorised these three IP courts as having exclusive jurisdiction over antitrust cases in Beijing municipality, Shanghai municipality and Guangdong Province (excluding Shenzhen), respectively; and

 The AML applies to conduct with extraterritorial effects on competition in China, as does similar legislation in many jurisdictions.
 Specifically, Article 2 of the AML is applicable to conduct that takes place outside the territory of the People's Republic of China (PRC) but that has the effect of eliminating or restricting competition in the Chinese domestic market.

 According to the CPL, a plaintiff must have a direct interest in the dispute to be prima facie qualified to bring a civil lawsuit.
 More specifically for private antitrust litigation, Article 50 of the AML imposes civil liabilities on undertakings that have carried out monopolistic conduct resulting in losses to others.
 Article 1 of the Antitrust Judicial Interpretations provides that entities and individuals suffering losses from monopolistic conduct can initiate antitrust lawsuits.

 Neither the AML nor the Antitrust Judicial Interpretations limits standing to sue to direct purchasers, which means that indirect purchasers and end consumers may also lodge antitrust lawsuits.
 In Tian Junwei v.
-Carrefour Shuangjing Store and Abbott,10 an individual named Tian Junwei claimed damages from the Carrefour Shuangjing store where he had purchased Abbott infant formula at an inflated price due to the resale price maintenance Abbott had imposed on Carrefour.
-The court of first instance reasoned that depriving indirect purchasers of the eligibility for bringing antitrust lawsuits would lead to an unfair consequence and would defeat the AML's purpose of protecting consumer interests, as in most cases ultimately consumers would suffer losses while the relevant undertaking would gain monopoly profits.
+Carrefour Shuangjing Store and Abbott,12 an individual named Tian Junwei claimed damages from the Carrefour Shuangjing store where he had purchased Abbott infant formula at an inflated price due to the RPM Abbott had imposed on Carrefour.
+The court of first instance reasoned that depriving indirect purchasers of the eligibility for bringing antitrust lawsuits would lead to an unfair consequence and would defeat the AML's purpose of protecting consumer interests, because, in most cases, ultimately consumers would suffer losses while the relevant undertaking would gain monopoly profits.